 Passionate computer scientist.
 Leader of JavaZone.
 During the past years, heavily involved in the Norwegian Java User Group – javaBin, being the leader, second-in-command, and a board member.
 One of the founders and organizers of Arctic IoT Challenge.
-Principal engineer, and a competency network coordinator for IT architecture and integration at work.
+Chief engineer, and a competency network coordinator for IT architecture and integration at work.
 Community builder.
 Course instructor.
 Speaker.
 Java Champion.

 I hold a bachelor’s and master’s degree in Computer Science from the University of Oslo.
 I have been working as a developer, lead programmer, and architect for over ten years.